-- Provide caregiver or patient with a measuring device (e.g., oral syringe, measuring cup) to deliver the prescribed dose of the suspension for oral use.
+- Provide caregiver or patient with a measuring device (oral syringe) to deliver the prescribed dose of the suspension for oral use.
 For enteral administration (i.e., feeding tube), draw up suspension with an enteral syringe.
-Flush with 1 mL of water before and after enteral administration. - Instruct the caregiver or patient that the total prescribed dose of XOFLUZA for oral suspension may require more than one bottle (e.g., for adults and adolescents weighing at least 80 kg).
+Flush with 1 mL of water before and after enteral administration. - Instruct the caregiver or patient that the total prescribed dose of XOFLUZA for oral suspension may require: - less than one bottle (e.g., for pediatric patients 5 years of age and older who weigh less than 20 kg) - one bottle (e.g., for adults and adolescents weighing 20 kg to less than 80 kg), or - two bottles (e.g., for adults and adolescents weighing at least 80 kg).